Beta Technologies Alia: Orders

 In April 2021, United Parcel Service (UPS) entered into a contract for ten A250 aircraft to be supplied in 2024, which included the option for UPS to acquire up to 150 more aircraft.
 UPS announced it planned to have them travel directly to and from UPS facilities, rather than use airports.
 That same month, Blade Urban Air Mobility made a commitment to purchase up to 20 Alia aircraft, becoming Beta's first passenger service company.

 In April 2022, aircraft lessor Lease Corporation International placed an order for fifty Alia aircraft, and in August that year, vertical lift aircraft operator Bristow Helicopters ordered five Alia A250s with options for an additional fifty.

 By the end of 2024, Metro Aviation had placed an order for 20 Alia aircraft, as one of the first air medical service providers in the US to add eVTOL aircraft to its fleet.
+That same year, Air New Zealand agreed to order up to 23 CX300 aircraft.
 The New Zealand Air Ambulance Service had also ordered two A250s.